data-futurists/UKHDS-person-alert-codes/Design Decisions.md

   - Or when a status field (if added later) changes to `"Resolved"` or `"Closed"`.
 - Staff responsible for managing or reviewing alerts (e.g., housing officers or clinicians) should have exclusive access to change this field.
 - Systems should prevent non-authorized users (e.g., contractors) from reactivating or deactivating alerts manually.

 ---

+#### alert_status
+- **What:** Current status of the alert.
+- **How is it designed:** Coded VARCHAR(20) with a CHECK constraint restricting values to: Open, Closed, Pending, In Review, Archived.
+- **How does it add value:** Provides a clear, standardised indicator of whether an alert is active, being assessed, or resolved.
+Helps staff quickly prioritise and manage cases.
+- **Questions to ask:**
+  - Are these statuses sufficient for all operational scenarios?
+  - Should additional statuses like Escalated or Follow-up Required be included?
+  - Should the system automatically change status based on activity or only allow manual updates?
+- **What alternatives were considered:** Using a lookup table for status values instead of a fixed CHECK constraint, allowing easier updates or additions without modifying the schema.

+---